 We went to Stake Conference in Green Bay this weekend.
 And, because Green Bay is a 4 hour drive from my house, making our jaunt to Stake Conference a mere eight hours of total driving time, that makes me just exactly like the pioneers.

 To be honest, I had a pretty bad attitude about the whole thing.
 Going to Stake Conference meant giving up my entire weekend.
 It meant being stuck in the car with three children for lots of hours.
 It meant staying overnight with members we’ve never even met before.
 It meant budgeting money for gas and food that could have been used for other things.
-It meant trying to figure out what to do with children while Joel and I attended the adult session.
+It meant trying to figure out what to do with children while my husband and I attended the adult session.
 It meant socializing with people I did not know.

 It also meant doing what the Lord has asked me to do, getting up off my duff, sucking it up and going.
 It meant sacrificing.

 In the end, though, I’m very glad I went.
 Isn’t that always how it is?
 You leave your creature comforts behind and “overcome inertia,” as a counselor in the Stake Presidency put it, and you experience something wonderful that you would not have experienced if you had done what you thought you really wanted to do.
 Had you not sacrificed a little.
 (Or a lot, as the case may be.)